PrithviRana1/health_status_calculator/README.md

     File should look like this: <br>
         --- <br>
         token : 'yourToken'
+4. Add token and update repo and branch targets in configuration file
-4. Open the terminal and create a virtual environment
+5. Open the terminal and run docker compose up
-5. Activate virtual environment and run pip install -r requirements.txt in terminal
-6. Run python run_calc.py in terminal  <br>
+6. Run docker exec health_status_calculator-app-1 python /code/api/pass_data.py or go to http://127.0.0.1:8000/docs
-(Make sure that you are using Python 3)

 # How to configure for custom runs
-You can configure the program for custom runs by changing the config file
+Update pass_data or use http://127.0.0.1:8000/docs

 # Sample experiments

 ### https://github.com/brave/brave-browser